sappo/dotfiles/README.md

 # dotfiles
 Collection of my dotfiles for linux

+## Install

+There is an install script at the root of the project directory which will symlink all dotfiles that you desire to the correct places.

+    install.sh

 ## .vimrc

 This is my vimrc it is completely self managed and automatically installs the plugin manager NeoBundle and all plugins.
 Only prerequisite is that you have `git` installed on your system.
 If you like to use autocompletion make sure you're vim has python and lua enabled.
 For Ubuntu install `vim-nox` if you're running on a headless server and `vim-gnome` on a desktop to enable clipboard support.